 River Brown Bio

-River Brown is a 7-year-old violinist who surprises and delights audiences with her passion, determination, and musicality.
-River is a student of Hirono Oka, of the Philadelphia Orchestra, and occasionally travels to study with Brian Lewis, of the University of Texas at Austin.
-River began her musical studies with Shelley Beard Santore through the Music School of Delaware Suzuki Academy, and currently participates in the Temple University Center for Gifted Young Musicians (CGYM) where she is a member of the Baroque Players orchestra directed by Aaron Picht.
-River regularly has attended the Ithaca College Suzuki Institute where she has received instruction from renowned pedagogues such as Teri Einfeldt.
-Through the Carolina Philharmonic and Flow University’s Music Leadership Academy, River has been honored to receive masterclass instruction from Maestro David Michael Wolff.
+River Brown is a 9-year-old violinist studying with Hirono Oka, of the Philadelphia Orchestra.
+She also occasionally travels to study with Brian Lewis, of the University of Texas at Austin.
+River began her musical studies with Shelley Beard Santore through the Music School of Delaware Suzuki Academy and currently participates in the Temple University Center for Gifted Young Musicians (CGYM) where she is a member of the Baroque Players orchestra directed by Aaron Picht.
+She was excited to debut as a soloist with orchestra twice this fall: first with the Orchestra Society of Philadelphia, and then with the St. Antoine Ensemble at the International Dusseldorf Organ (IDO) Festival.

-River enjoys traditional fiddle and has won top prizes in Pennsylvania and Maryland championships, including first place for her age group at the 2023 Berks Fiddle Festival.
-She performed on Dave Kline’s Mountain Folk Stage at the 2022 Berks Fiddle Festival, the Fresh Fest stage of the 2023 Kutztown Folk Festival, the Main Stage of the 2023 Waterford Fair, and for 2023 and 2024 Kutztown Music Society concerts.
-River has loved performing with The Ragged Edge at the 2022 and 2023 Galax Old Fiddlers Conventions.
-She enjoyed collaborating with her brother on an album titled, “Max and River Brown: Lockdown,” which featured live performances from the COVID-19 quarantine.
+River regularly performs with her brother, Max, and the duo have been featured at the Berlin Fiddlers’ Convention, Dave Kline’s Mountain Folk Stage at the Berks Fiddle Festival, the Fresh Fest stage of the Kutztown Folk Festival, the Main Stage of the Waterford Fair and the Delaware Valley Bluegrass Festival, and several Kutztown Folk Music Society concerts.
+River plays fiddle for The Ragged Edge and enjoys performing with this band at the Galax Old Fiddlers’ Convention.
+She also collaborated with her brother on an album titled, “Max and River Brown: Lockdown,” which featured live performances from the COVID-19 quarantine.

 You can listen to River’s music on YouTube @swellstrings